Camiguin Mindanao, Philippines Travel Guide

 Engage with Camiguin's local culture for a travel experience.

-Held annually in the third week of October, this festival celebrates the harvest of the island's abundant lanzones fruit.
+Held annually in the third week of October, this festival commemorates the harvest of the island's abundant lanzones fruit.

-A solemn pilgrimage where devotees walk around the island, often climbing the Walkway to the Old Volcano.
+A solemn pilgrimage where devotees walk all over the island, often climbing the Walkway to the Old Volcano.
 It offers an unique opportunity to observe local traditions and faith.

-Inquire with local tourism offices or your accommodation if any community-led initiatives exist during your visit.
+Inquire with local tourism offices or your accommodation if there are any community-led initiatives exist during your visit.

 Purchase local goods directly from artisans to contribute to the community.